Sherbro Foundation Board of Directors

 In addition to leading CCET-SL’s Board, he serves as Executive Director of the Board of the Union Trust Bank.
 He has a B. A. degree from Fourah Bay College in History and Political Science.

-Rosaline Kaimbay, Executive Director
+Rosaline Kaimbay, Managing Director

 Rosaline served as CCET-SL’s Executive Director from inception in 2012 to 2016 on a volunteer basis, overseeing the development and introduction of its programs and leading a team of volunteers.
 In 2014-15, she was instrumental in supervising the chiefdom’s Ebola program, traveling the chiefdom by motorcycle educating villages and ensuring Ebola control procedures were in place.
 With growth of CCET-SL’s programs, she was hired into a full time paid position in 2017.
 A chiefdom native, she is a tireless advocate for children and women.